IllOcean27/IllOcean27/README.md

 Hello!
-I am IllOcean
+I am Ocean.

-About me:

-- Average Exploiter on Roblox
-- I like bypassing school restrictions/filters
-- Contact me on discord: IllOcean27#4588
+Contact me on discord: @illocean27

 <!---
 IllOcean27/IllOcean27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.